Frequently asked questions

 Payment

-The UWV pays the paid parental leave in 3 parts.
-This means that UBN can only submit an application for payment to the UWV 3 times.
-The application for payment can only be turned in after the leave has been taken.
-So you will receive the money after you have taken the leave.
+The UWV pays the parental leave allowance in three installments.
+This means that UBN can only submit three payment requests to the UWV.
+The payment request can only be submitted after the leave has been taken.
+You will therefore receive the money after you have taken the leave.

-For example, if you take 9 weeks of leave, UBN cannot submit the first request for payment until after the third week.
+For example, if you take 9 weeks of leave, UBN can only submit the first payment request after the third week.
 It may then take another 6 weeks before you receive the first payment.
-You can expect the first payment about 9 weeks after the start of your leave.
+You can expect the first payment approximately 9 weeks after the start of your leave.

-Birth leave is the number of days off that the law allows partners to take once they have become parents of a child.
-There are 2 types of leave, namely:
+Birth leave is the number of days off that partners are legally entitled to take once they become parents.
+There are two types of leave, namely:

 - Birth leave (immediately after the birth of the child)

-- Additional birth leave (which can be taken up to six months after the child's birth)
+- Additional birth leave (which can be taken up to six months after the birth of the child)

-If you have become a parent and want to take (additional) birth leave, report the birth of your child to UBN.
-Here you indicate that you want to take (additional) birth leave.
+If you have become a parent and wish to take (additional) birth leave, you must report the birth of your child to UBN.
+Here, you indicate that you wish to take (additional) birth leave.

-In order to process this, certain information is necessary.
+In order to process this, certain information is required.
 We need the following information from you:

 - Your child's date of birth